donovanh/cssanimation-book/chapters/0000-intro.md

 # Welcome

 > "Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn."

-> *Benjamin Franklin*
+> _Benjamin Franklin_

-**Welcome to CSS Animation 101!**
+Welcome to CSS Animation 101, and thank you for choosing this book.

-I'm delighted you've chosen to take part in this course, and hope you find it helpful and fun.
-Over the next four weeks we're going to learn about CSS *transitions* and *animations*.
+I'm delighted you've chosen to learn CSS animation.
+This book is a light and fun introduction to the topic, and I hope you find it helpful.
+We're going to learn about CSS _transitions_ and _animations_.
 By the end you'll have a good understanding of CSS animations as well as the tools to create and experiment with our own.

 There will be both theory and practical examples.
 We'll learn how to easily create your own working environment, and look at lots of examples of animation along the way.